 The on-chip RC oscillator option has a typical frequency of 6 MHz and can be divided down for slower operation through the use of the DIVM register.
-Note that the on-chip oscillator has a $\pm 25\%$ frequency tolerance and for that reason may not be suitable for use in some applications.
+Note that some devices have 10% tolerance and others 25% tolerance at this time.
+For on-chip oscillator tolerance see Electrical Characteristics table.
 A clock output on the X2/P2.0 pin may be enabled when the on-chip RC oscillator is used.